Designing a curriculum that can help to bridge the attainment gap

 Louise’s colleague Robyn Bonnick agrees that getting the curriculum right and fit for purpose will help to support children from disadvantaged backgrounds who have missed out on learning during the pandemic.

-Robyn is the assistant headteacher at Tyneview Primary School, which is in the same education trust as Louise’s school, the Newcastle East mixed multi–Academy Trust.
-There she leads on curriculum design and is also studying on the Curriculum for Senior Leaders programme.
+Robyn is the assistant headteacher at Tyneview Primary School, which is in the same education trust as Louise’s school, the Newcastle East mixed Multi-Academy Trust.
+There she leads on curriculum design and is also enrolled on the same programme.

-The programme is supporting Robyn to help her teachers get their kids back on track through the science of learning, in particular memory retrieval techniques.
+The programme has so far supported Robyn to help her teachers get their kids back on track through the science of learning, in particular memory retrieval techniques.

 “The programme has really brought home that there’s all this theory about memory and retrieval of information out there, that through busyness, gets forgotten about,” says Robyn.
 “I’m drawing that back together and creating training to share it with staff and make it a priority again.”